 Xubuntu 11.10 Setup Guide

-First off, excellent choice.
+So, you’ve installed Xubuntu 11.10 and would like to make it your default, do-it-all operating system, but you’re unsure how?
+I can help.
+First off, it’s an excellent choice.
 Second, it’s a good thing you’re following this blog.
-I’ll show you how to easily get set up with your fresh installation of one of the best Linux distributions around.
+I’ll show you how to easily get set up with your fresh installation of one of the best Linux distributions.

 Updates